Privacy Policy

-We are committed to protecting your personal information and being transparent about what information we hold about you.
+We are committed to protecting the privacy and security of your personal information and being transparent about what information we hold about you.

-Using personal information allows us to develop a better understanding of our customers and in turn to provide you with relevant and timely information about the work that we do.
+Using personal information allows us to develop a better understanding of our visitors and supporters and in turn to provide you with relevant and timely information about the work that we do.
 As a charity, it also helps us to engage with potential donors and supporters.

 The purpose of this notice is to give you a clear explanation about how we (and our subsidiaries) collect and use the information we collect from you directly and from third parties.

-We use your information in accordance with all applicable laws concerning the protection of personal information.
+We use your information in accordance with the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, and other applicable data protection laws.
 This notice explains:

-• Information about how we keep your personal information secure, how we maintain it and your rights to be able to access it
+- Information about how we keep your personal information secure, how long we retain it and your rights

-If you have any queries, please contact Sarah Songhurst, the Data Protection lead at Pallant House Gallery or email privacy@pallant.org.uk
+If you have any queries about this notice or wish to exercise your rights, please contact the Data Protection Officer at Pallant House Gallery or email privacy@pallant.org.uk

 Who we are